brownsarahm/python-socialsci/_episodes/06-date-and-time.md

 ## Components of dates and times

 For a date or time we can also extract individual components of them.
-They are held internally in the datetime datastructure.
+They are held internally in the datetime data structure.

 ~~~
 # date parts.